benzino98/plaschema/memory-bank/activeContext.md

 - Maintaining consistency with the rest of the codebase

 This enhancement will reduce content duplication, ensure consistency across the site, and make the health plan FAQs easier to maintain through the admin interface.

+## Current Focus

+We have successfully implemented a CI/CD pipeline using GitHub Actions to deploy the application to Qserver shared hosting.
+This automation will ensure consistent, reliable deployments and make the deployment process more efficient.

+### CI/CD Implementation Achievements

+We have successfully implemented the following components for the CI/CD pipeline:

+1. **Deployment Workflow**

+   - Created a GitHub Actions workflow file (`deploy.yml`) that triggers on pushes to the main branch
+   - Implemented dependency caching for faster builds
+   - Set up proper environment configuration for production
+   - Created a structured deployment process for shared hosting
+   - Added post-deployment tasks for cache clearing
+   - Implemented deployment notifications

+2. **Rollback Strategy**

+   - Created a dedicated rollback workflow (`rollback.yml`) for handling deployment failures
+   - Implemented automatic backup creation before deployments
+   - Added ability to restore from specific backups
+   - Included post-rollback tasks for cache clearing
+   - Added rollback notifications

+3. **Documentation**

+   - Created comprehensive documentation for the CI/CD process
+   - Documented the directory structure and environment configuration
+   - Added troubleshooting guides for common issues
+   - Included maintenance recommendations

+4. **Optimizations**
+   - Implemented dependency caching to speed up builds
+   - Added proper timeout configurations for FTP operations
+   - Included verbose logging for better debugging
+   - Added selective file upload to minimize transfer time

+The implementation follows best practices for Laravel deployment to shared hosting, with special attention to the specific requirements of Qserver hosting.
+The deployment process has been optimized for reliability and speed, with proper error handling and rollback capabilities.

+This CI/CD pipeline will significantly improve the development workflow by:

+- Automating the deployment process
+- Ensuring consistent environments
+- Providing easy rollback options
+- Maintaining deployment history
+- Notifying the team about deployment status